13 Common mistakes using PCMs in R

 - Use

-package to check. - If they do not match, but they should do, check for spaces rather than underscores in species names, differences in capitalisation, or any words (like family names or numbers) added to tip label names.
+name.checkin thegeigerpackage to check, or usesetdiff(phy$tip.label, data$species). - If they do not match, but they should do, check for spaces rather than underscores in species names, differences in capitalisation, or any words (like family names or numbers) added to tip label names.
 Also ensure you use the variable name from the data set that contains the species names.

 - Check you have the species names attached to any dataset/variable you are working with.

 - Some functions require that the species names are rownames.
-Others require a vector for the variable with names added using the
+Some functions require named vectors (e.g.

 - Some functions require the data and the tree to be ordered so that species are in the same order in both.

-- Data is a tibble not a data frame.
+- Data is a tibble not a dataframe.
+See 4.

 - Check using

-. - Convert to a data fram using
+classorstr. - Convert to a data frame using

 as.data.frame